 How do we reach our goals?

-- Baseline survey and benchmarking with surrounding/similar towns
+- Survey and benchmarking with surrounding/similar towns

 - Educate the community on benefits of local food and food rescue